What are Browser Crypto-miners?

-Crypto currency is an approach and attempt to create new forms of currencies/money as alternatives to more traditional currencies or things which hold value and can be traded (eg. Gold, Dollars etc).
+Crypto currency is an attempt to create new forms of currencies/money as alternatives to more traditional currencies or things which hold value and can be traded (eg. Gold, Dollars etc).

 There are many types of Crypto-currencies; Bitcoin is the most well known one, but others also exist.
 Some organisations (called "Exchanges") will trade different crypto "coins" for traditional money (eg. They'll trade Bitcoin for American Dollars).

-The subject of Crypto Currencies is very complex and confusing; we are attempting to keep this as simple as possible for the non-techies to understand what crypto-miners are.
+The subject of Crypto Currencies is very complex, confusing and there are very different opinions as to whether "crypto-currencies" are "good" or "bad"; we are attempting to keep this as simple and neutral as possible for the non-techies to understand what crypto-miners are.

 The "crypto" in the term "crypto-currency" doesn't actually refer to "cryptography" (the act of encrypting information to keep it unreadable by other people), it refers to the fact that difficult mathematical operations (based on a subset of cryptography mathematics called "hashing") are used by software to generate "crypto-coins" and to trade them between people/organisations.

 In other words, to generate (or "mine") new "coins", it takes a lot of time and computing power.

 "Mining" new "coins"